-8.3.2.4 Nourishment Areas.
-Nourishment areas are small pantry areas used by staff, patients, and visiting family members.
-They are typically located in alcoves off the patient corridor and may offer hot and cold drink selections as well as healthful snacks.
+Nourishment Areas.
+Nourishment areas 8.2.4 are small pantry areas used by staff, patients, and visiting family members.
+They are typically located in alcoves off the patient corridor and may offer hot and cold drink selections as well as healthy snacks.
 They provide an amenity that encourages longer family visits, supports the importance of nutrition in the healing process, and allows staff an easily accessible location for quick nourishment without retreating to an isolated break room.
 Nourishment stations provide an area for informal interaction and the opportunity to make supportive personal connections.
 The size and function of these spaces will vary.
 The lighting design should support the architectural design and intent of the area.

-In making luminaire selections, a designer should consider the architectural design aesthetic as well as the pantry function.
-Lensed luminaires or those designed to contain potential lamp breakage should be utilized above food and food preparation areas.
+In making fixture selections, a designer should consider the architectural design esthetic as well as the pantry function.
+Lensed fixtures or fixtures designed to contain potential lamp breakage should be utilized above food and food preparation areas.